-Atlantic Fellows can join the program for 6, 12, or 24 months and have a base at UCSF or TCD.
-A core curriculum of weekly courses in economics, epidemiology, law and ethics, leadership, neuroscience, public policy, and statistics will constitute part of the experience.
+Atlantic Fellows will join the program for 12 months* and have a base at the University of California, San Francisco or Trinity College Dublin.
+A core curriculum of weekly courses in economics, epidemiology, law and ethics, leadership, neuroscience, public policy, and statistics constitutes part of the experience.
 Fellows also engage in projects aimed at advancing brain health and have opportunities to work with individuals with cognitive disorders.
 Through intensive mentoring, Fellows are guided in the development of their projects, careers, leadership, policy change, and impact on brain health.

 Through the program, all Fellows are provided with:

-- Access to competitively awarded funds for pilot projects that could be completed in their home country upon completion of fellowship
+Access to competitively awarded funds for pilot projects that could be completed in their home country upon completion of the fellowship

-- A stipend during the course of their training
+A living allowance during the course of their training